xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 In this first use case, we are going to see step by step how we can get a **simple CLI output** (`show ip interface brief`) from a IOS XR device.

-This first use case do **not** demonstrates the full power of pyATS but should be a good example to cover the basics.{: .notice}
+This first use case do **not** demonstrates the full power of pyATS but should be a good example to cover the basics.
+{: .notice}

 In order for everyone to be able to run the code, we will use the [IOS XR always-on sandbox on Cisco Devnet](https://devnetsandbox.cisco.com/RM/Diagram/Index/e83cfd31-ade3-4e15-91d6-3118b867a0dd?diagramType=Topology).
 Feel free to adapt the code to use your own device(s).
 Below the sandbox information.